Follow a common-sense approach to your personal and property safety at Princeton. Read these guidelines to find out how.

 Protective Measures for Personal Safety

-Housing and Real Estate Services suggests a common sense approach to your personal and property safety.
+Housing and Real Estate Services suggest a common-sense approach to your personal and property safety.
 Lock your room door, maintain the integrity of the Card Access System (CACS) by never propping open an entryway door to your residence, and be aware of your surroundings at all times.

 Crime Prevention Initiatives